nzafranf/meta-llama-modular-colab/README.md

 # Welcome!
 this is a `meta-llama/Llama-2-7b-chat-hf` LLM implementation.
 The aim of this project is to provide an example of how modular LLM prompting functions can accomodate single or batch inference.
 This project also has a testing functionality (limited to sentiment analysis at the moment).
+This project is best suited to use on Google Colab

 This repository also serves as the tutorial on using this notebook.